USAID-OHA-SI/tameDP/README.md

 - Cleans and separates PSNU and PSNU UID into distinct columns
 - Adds in mechanism information from DATIM, including operatingunit, funding agency, partner and mechanism name
 - Removes any rows with no targets
+- Allows for aggregate to the PSNU level

 ``` r